 But when you pay attention and look beneath the surface, Buenos Aires isn’t just tango, carne, wine and political discussions.

 For instance, if you look down, at the pavement.
 A couple of years ago, for the first time, I noticed colourful tiles around the city commemorating “los desaparecidos,” or the tens of thousands of people who disappeared during the dictatorship—“Here was assassinated…”, “here was arrested…”, “here disappeared…” Like in Brazil, Uruguay and Chile—and many countries around the world—there’s a very dark chapter in Argentina’s modern history.
 Argentina’s last military dictatorship created 500 clandestine detention centres throughout the country, which it used in the disappearance of some 30,000 people and the kidnapping of more than 500 children, according to the Instituto Espacio para la Memoria.
 The regime also detained 10,000 political prisoners in state jails, exiled more than 1 million residents, and terrorized a large part of the population.

-Along with the Madres de Plaza de Mayo, this is one of the few concrete testimonies of Argentina’s disappeared I saw.
+Along with the Madres de Plaza de Mayo, this is one of the few concrete testimonies of Argentina’s missing people I saw.
 I feel Chile tries to come to terms with Augusto Pinochet’s legacy more openly.

-Another unsettling side of Buenos Aires is people rifling through the garbage on street corners to feed their family.
-And I’m not talking about first-world dumpster diving behind a Whole Food supermarket there, nor about a single instance of an old homeless guy checking out a garbage can for something useful.
-I’m talking entire families rummaging through trash in the microcentro every single night.
-Argentina’s economy collapsed at the end of 2001 and while it seems a bit better now, inflation, poverty and homelessness seem to remain a major issue.
+Another unsettling side of Buenos Aires is people rifling through the garbage on street corners to feed their families.
+And I’m not talking about first-world dumpster diving behind a Whole Food supermarket there, nor about a single instance of an old homeless guy checking out garbage can for something useful.
+I’m talking about entire families rummaging through trash in the microcentro every single night.
+Argentina’s economy collapsed at the end of 2001 and while it seems a bit better now, inflation, poverty and homelessness seem to remain major issues.